AndyMc3000/ci-ms3-pool-club/README.md

 > - [x] “I want to be able to edit and update my Account information."
 > - [x] “I want to be able to find contact infromation for the CPC, and be able to send a message to the CPC organisers."

+#### League Ranking & Points Calculations ####
+In order to complete the above requirements it is important to understand how the League ranking sytem works.
+When adding a Match Result to the CPC site, the below rules will determine how calculations should be made.

+1. A League Match consists of a series of games where the winner is the first to win three games ( a 'best of 5 games' format).
+1. The Rank of a Player in the League is determined by how many points they have accrued.
+Rank #1 is the Player with the most points, Rank #2 has the second most points, and so on.
+This ranking detemines how the League Table should be presented.
+1. When a Match is played, Players accrue points for winning games.
+Where;
+  * Winning 0 games in a Match scores 1 point
+  * Winning 1 game in a Match scores 2 points
+  * Winning 2 games in a Match scores 3 points
+  * Winning 3 games in a Match scores 4 points
+1. In addition to scoring points a Players statistics also include a Matches Won and Matches Lost record.
+1. When a Match is played, Players also increment their Matches Won or Matches Lost tally by 1.
+Where;
+  * Winning 0 games in a Match adds 1 to their Matches Lost tally
+  * Winning 1 games in a Match adds 1 to their Matches Lost tally
+  * Winning 2 games in a Match adds 1 to their Matches Lost tally
+  * Winning 3 games in a Match adds 1 to their Matches Won tally

 ### 2. The Scope Plane ###

 Based on the outcomes from the Strategy Plane, The Scope Plane determines what features, functionality, and types of content should be included within the scope of the project.
-Listed below are the functional specifications and content requirements decided upon for the CPC website.
+Listed below are the functional specifications and content requirements decided on for the CPC website.

 #### Functional Specifications: ####
 * Build a responsive Website with 3 main pages - a Homepage, a Player Homepage, and an Admin homepage.